seenickcode/closet/README.md

-A project to help us learn Git.
+This AWESOME project to help us learn Git.